mgalbright/google-earth-to-navionics-route-converter/README.md

 [Navionics Boating App](https://www.navionics.com/usa/apps/navionics-boating).
 This allows you to load the route in the Navionics app.

-This script is also extensible to support additional route file formats beyond kml.
+This script may be extensible to support additional route file formats used by other apps.
 As a proof of concept, I added expermental support for routes saved in .gpx files, though that has been only lightly tested.